guerilla-di/depix/README.txt

 == NOTES:

 The reader tries to be efficient - fast Ruby unpacking is used, some shortcuts are taken.
-Also don't worry - we do not need to read the whole DPX file (which usually is around 8mb per frame) to know the details
+Also don't worry - we do not need to read the whole DPX file (which usually is around 8mb per frame) to know the details.

+In the future there will be a possibility to modify and commit the headers, but it's not a priority at this time.

+Autodesk IFFS systems write the reel name for the file to the orientation.device field

 == REQUIREMENTS: